EnzymeAD/enzyme-sc22/README.md

 Once the preliminary setup is complete, we can now enter one of the test directories, build, and run the corresponding benchmark.

-We have created a Python3 scripts for running all the executables and performing scaling analyses.
+We have created Python3 scripts for running all the executables and performing scaling analyses.
 The python scripts run the executables at different MPI rank and OpenMP thread counts, corresponding to the experiments we performed in the paper.
+The raw timing numbers for the graphs presented in the paper are thus reproduced by running the experiments on the AMI using the provided scripts.
 If running on a machine of a different size, these scripts can be edited to use the available number of cores on your machine.

 #### LULESH-CPP